 The Catchie is a quality beginner kit.
 It’s a bit on the expensive side though, being priced almost exactly the same as JUUL, although the Catchie pods have a lower price per mL than JUUL (Catchie is $4.12/mL and JUUL is about $6/ml).
 But for $64.99 for the kit and about $20 for a 3-pack of refill pods, there are plenty of other options on the market at a fraction of the cost.
 That said, the Catchie is more refined and better made than many cheaper devices.

-In the end, it simply comes down to what appeals to you.
+It simply comes down to what appeals to you.
 We found no deal breakers with respect to the performance or build quality of the Catchie.
 The hit is great and the device’s construction and design is without fault.
-So, in the end, if the price doesn’t scare you away and you’re interested in the flavors, we recommend the Catchie.
+If the price doesn’t scare you away and you’re interested in the flavors, we recommend the Catchie.